marinednadude/Jonah-Ventures-Library-Preparation/Jonah-Ventures-Library-Preparation-BeBOP.md

 ##### PCR Normalization

+Option A)

 1. A 15µl aliquot of PCR amplicon was purified and normalized using Cytiva SpeedBead magnetic carboxylate modified particles (#45152105050250).

+2. Samples were then pooled together by adding 5µl of each normalized sample to the pool.

+Option B)

+1. A 15µl aliquot of PCR amplicon was purified and normalized using SequalPrep Normalization kit (cat#A10510-01).

 2. Samples were then pooled together by adding 5µl of each normalized sample to the pool.